Shipyard Hazard Communication

 - Failure to Release Trade Secret Information

-- Summary
+Summary

-- Additional Resources
+Additional Resources

-- Exam
+Exam

-It will take a MINIMUM of 2 hours to complete this online course.
-The student may log on and off as needed.
-A bookmark will be set so when they log back in they will return to where they left off.
+Our online courses will take at least 2 hours to complete, including the final exam, unless a different timeframe is specified in the course details.
+The learner may log on and off as needed.
+When they log back in, the course will return to where they left off.

-Retraining is required when: (1) supervision and inspections indicate that the employee is not followingsafety-related work practices; (2) new technology, new types of equipment, or changes in procedures necessitate the use of safety-related work practices that are different from those the employee wouldnormally use; or (3) the employee must use safety procedures that are not normally used in his or herregular job duties.
-OSHA considers tasks that an employee performs less often than once a year as triggering the requirementfor retraining.
+Retraining is required when: (1) supervision and inspections indicate that the employee is not following safety-related work practices; (2) new technology, new types of equipment, or changes in procedures necessitate the use of safety-related work practices that are different from those the employee would normally use; or (3) the employee must use safety procedures that are not normally used in his or her regular job duties.
+OSHA considers tasks that an employee performs less often than once a year as triggering the requirement for retraining.